AhmedAshraf44/flutter-task-AhmedAshraf/README.md

 - **Repository Pattern**: Used to handle data access and business logic separation.

-- Clean Code Practices: Structured, modular, and maintainable codebase following best practices.
+- **Clean Code Practices**: Structured, modular, and maintainable codebase following best practices.

 - Navigation: Managed using a dedicated **`router`** for consistent and scalable navigation flow.